pwdt/coinbase-android/README.md

 4. Deselect all projects and only add: coinbase-android, library-actionbarsherlock, library-slidingmenu
 5. Go to Window > Android SDK Manager and check the box to install "Google APIs" under Android 4.2.2 (this is needed for SlidingMenu)
 5. The project should now build!

+## Translations

+We welcome crowdsourced translations!
+Just submit a pull request including the edited files.
+Create a new folder

+> coinbase-android/res/values-xx_XX

+where xx is your language code and XX is your country code (a partial list can be found at https://developer.android.com/reference/java/util/Locale.html).
+Copy and paste the `coinbase-android/res/values/strings.xml` file into the new folder, and edit the file to add your translations.
+Thanks!